lmaowisc/mtroc/README.md

 # mtroc

-The **mtroc** package uses a two-level random-effects model for multiple imputations of missing data in meta analysis of diagnostic accuracy
+The **mtroc** package uses a two-level random-effects model for multiple imputations of missing data in meta analysis of diagnostic accuracy.

 ## Installation